getanshub4u/IPL/README.md

 # IPL Data Analysis

-This is to analyze below metrics from a Yearwise/Overall and Batsman/Bowler perspective.
+This is to analyze below metrics/stats from a Yearwise/Overall and Batsman/Bowler perspective.

+INNS: No of Innings Played
+NO: No of innings batsmen wasn't dismissed